cue-lang/cue/doc/ref/spec.md

 non-starred elements are dropped in favor of starred ones if the starred ones do not resolve to bottom.

-To define the the unification and disjunction operation we use the notation `⟨v⟩` to denote a CUE value `v` that is not associated with a default and the notation `⟨v, d⟩` to denote a value `v` associated with a default value `d`.
+To define the unification and disjunction operation we use the notation `⟨v⟩` to denote a CUE value `v` that is not associated with a default and the notation `⟨v, d⟩` to denote a value `v` associated with a default value `d`.